 Nurse scheduling can be a time-consuming process for managers who are tasked with creating and managing the schedule on their own.
 They must keep track of requests and try to meet each staff members' needs while also ensuring all shifts are properly covered.
 With self-scheduling, managers share the responsibility with the nursing staff, so they spend less time on employee scheduling and have more time to focus on day-to-day operations.

 4. Reduced Costs

 Because self-scheduling helps lower nurse turnover and absenteeism, it lowers the costs associate with them, including recruitment, hiring, onboarding, and training.
-Nurse managers who spend less time on scheduling have more time to manage their units and ensure things are running productively and employees are using resources as efficiently as possible.
-Additionally, some self-scheduling systems alert managers when a nurse is approaching their hour threshold, so managers can control overtime costs.
+Nurse managers who spend less time on staff scheduling and more time actively managing their units ensure things are running productively and employees are using resources as efficiently as possible.
+Additionally, some nurse scheduling software alert managers when a nurse is approaching their hour threshold, so managers can control overtime costs.

 Self-scheduling provides important benefits for healthcare facilities.
-Read how Sarah D. Culbertson Memorial Hospital streamlined their self-scheduling process while providing anytime, anywhere schedule access with ScheduleAnywhere employee scheduling software.
+Read how Sarah D. Culbertson Memorial Hospital streamlined their self-scheduling process while providing anytime, anywhere schedule access with ScheduleAnywhere nurse scheduling software.